Vilsepi/after/README.md

 - :heavy_check_mark: Add navbar and scalable view routing
 - :heavy_check_mark: Split recommendations and latest checkins ("nearby activity") into separate views
 - :heavy_check_mark: Add Travis CI
+- :heavy_check_mark: Remove Bower and use plain NPM instead
 - Show distance to venue from user's current location
-- Filter recommended venues by category (only show bars, pubs, restaurants), instead of banning venues one-by-one
+- Filter recommended venues by category (only show bars, pubs, restaurants) in the backend, instead of banning venues one-by-one in the frontend
+- Instead of basing recommendations on randomly picked latest checkins, first pick bars and then fetch top-rated, recently drank beers there
 - Show a treasure map of the night for brave adventurers
+- For recommended beers, show the global rating instead of the rating of a single person in the latest checkin
 - Show no rating if beer rating is 0
-- For recommended beers, show the global rating instead of the rating of a single person in the latest checkin
-- Move blacklists and suggestion logic from frontend to backend
-- Instead of basing recommendations on randomly picked latest checkins, first pick bars and then fetch top-rated, recently drank beers there
-- Remove Bower and use plain NPM instead
 - Add tests

 ## License and attribution